 Ascended Glitch: In BEAT, hitting the pong ball with the corners of Player 2's paddle will cause the ball to gain way too much momentum and go haywire, making the final boss trivial to beat.
 When the game was patched, Gaijin specifically didn't fix the bug because it was a "cool advanced technique".

-A Winner Is You: At the end of FLUX, you are presented with a GAME OVER screen.
-It is, by far, the best parody of the trope.
+A Winner Is You: Parodied at the end of FLUX: You are presented with a GAME OVER screen.

 The first and last games of the series, BEAT and FLUX respectively, have identical controls, but on opposite ends of the screen.